irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgPauseRequestContextResponse"></a>

 ### MsgPauseRequestContextResponse
-MsgPauseRequestContextResponse defines the Msg/PauseRequestContext response type.
+MsgPauseRequestContextResponse defines the Msg/PauseRequestContext response type